vorot93/libmdbx-rs/README.md

-# mdbx-sys
+# libmdbx-rs

-This repo is a fork of [mozilla/lmdb-rs](https://github.com/mozilla/lmdb-rs) with patches \to make it work with [erthink/libmdbx](https://github.com/erthink/libmdbx).
+This repo is a fork of [mozilla/lmdb-rs](https://github.com/mozilla/lmdb-rs) with patches to make it work with [libmdbx](https://github.com/erthink/libmdbx).

 ## Updating the libmdbx Version